Lia Fáil (political party): Newspaper and program

 In the same period of time as the party was being set up the IRA had launched another campaign, this one called the Border campaign.
 Lia Fáil supported the IRA in this and copies of the Lia Fáil newspaper were sent to IRA prisoners being kept in Curragh Camp military prison at that time.

-During the 1959 Irish presidential election campaign Lia Fáil called on its followers to support Seán Mac Eoin over De Valera.
-The party gave 25 reasons for this position, with some of those reasons being that De Valera "was an alien" (De Valera had been born in the United States, but had been raised and living in Ireland since the age of 2), was a puppet of the British, that he was "the darling" of Protestants, Freemasons and the British Army, and that "his satanic lust for power motivates every act of his life".
-The paper reasons for supporting Mac Eoin were because he was "an honest-to-God Irishman of our own flesh and blood whose father and mother we know" and his military background.
+During the 1959 Irish presidential election campaign Lia Fáil called on its followers to support Seán Mac Eoin over de Valera.
+The party gave 25 reasons for this position, with some of those reasons being that de Valera "was an alien" (de Valera had been born in the United States, but had been raised and living in Ireland since the age of 2), was a puppet of the British, that he was "the darling" of Protestants, Freemasons and the British Army, and that "his satanic lust for power motivates every act of his life".
+The paper’s reasons for supporting Mac Eoin were because he was "an honest-to-God Irishman of our own flesh and blood whose father and mother we know" and his military background.

 The last issue of the Lia Fáil newspaper was published in September 1960.
 In it, the paper imagines a world where the Lia Fáil party has achieved its goals.
-In this world Lia Fáil has abolished the Oireachtas, drafted a new constitution, frozen the banks, decoupled the Irish Punt from the British Pound, outlawed emigration, introduced mandatory military service, abolished both the Garda Siochána and the Civil Service and sent those former employees to work on the land alongside 500,000 other young men returned to Ireland from aboard.
-All members of Fianna Fáil, including De Valera, have been captured, tried, found guilty and sentenced to death, with their corpses left hanging in Dublin as a warning to others.
+In this world Lia Fáil has abolished the Oireachtas, drafted a new constitution, froze the banks, decoupled the Irish Punt from the British Pound, outlawed emigration, introduced mandatory military service, abolished both the Garda Siochána and the Civil Service and sent those former employees to work on the land alongside 500,000 other young men returned to Ireland from aboard.
+All members of Fianna Fáil, including de Valera, have been captured, tried, found guilty and sentenced to death, with their corpses left hanging in Dublin as a warning to others.
 Irish partition has ended, with Lia Fáil having destroyed the United Kingdom with a nuclear-armed airforce and nuclear-armed submarines.

 The final issue also made wild claims including that "Ireland had the most masonic lodges per square mile in the world", that "Communists had sales in every county and 17 in Dublin", and that "Masonry was only the forerunner of Communism, working to make the gentile the slave of Jewish nations, in a world banishing Christianity".

-Direct Action taken in Lia Fáil's name
+Direct action taken in the party's name

 On 29 March 1958, an incident happened near Hollymount in rural County Mayo where members of Lia Fáil and a collection of small farmers attempted to divide up a 411-acre (1.7 km2) estate amongst themselves, citing Lia Fáil gave them the authority to do so.
 When the matter went to the local courts, local papers reported that it had been Lia Fáil who had "led them astray".